-Third party funding is very difficult to obtain for all but the most black and white cases.
-Third party funders will rarely fund international arbitrations where the amount in dispute is less than USD 3 million, they will only fund cases against respondents with assets that an arbitration award can almost certainly be enforced against, and it can take many months for a third party funder’s due diligence to be completed.
-Factors taken into consideration by funders when deciding whether to find an international arbitration include (1) the value and complexity of a claim, (2) the amount of funding needed and the litigation budget, (3) the likelihood of success of the claim, (4) whether other parties have an interest in the claim, (5) the jurisdiction in which the arbitration takes place, (6) the arbitral institution that administrators a case, (7) whether counterclaims may be made and (8) the ease of enforcement of the arbitral award to be rendered.
-Funders who are potentially interested in a case generally request an exclusivity period to consider it, due to the time and resources that are needed to analyse each international arbitration prior to agreeing to funding.
+Third-party funding is challenging to obtain for all but the most black-and-white cases.
+Third-party funders will rarely fund international arbitrations where the amount in dispute is less than USD 3 million, they will only fund cases against respondents with assets that an arbitration award can almost certainly be enforced against, and it can take many months for a third-party funder’s due diligence to be completed.
+Factors taken into consideration by funders when deciding whether to fund an international arbitration include (1) the value and complexity of a claim, (2) the amount of funding needed and the litigation budget, (3) the likelihood of success of the claim, (4) whether other parties have an interest in the claim, (5) the jurisdiction in which the arbitration takes place, (6) the arbitral institution that administers a case, (7) whether counterclaims may be made, and (8) the ease of enforcement of the arbitral award to be rendered.
+Funders who are potentially interested in a case generally request an exclusivity period to consider it.

-Individuals and entities that are not represented by counsel will typically be turned away by third party funders, as third party funders generally require a legal memorandum analysing jurisdictional issues, the merits of a case and quantum issues, prior to agreeing to initiate due diligence on a claim or to consider funding.
-Some leading arbitration law firms, such as Aceris Law LLC, do not charge to assist clients in need of third-party funding, for commercial arbitrations or for investment arbitrations.
+Third-party funders generally require a legal memorandum analysing jurisdictional issues, the merits of a case and quantum, prior to agreeing to initiate due diligence on a claim or to consider funding.
+International arbitration law firms such as Aceris Law can prepare such legal memoranda.

-While third party funding raises issues concerning confidentiality, legal privilege, disclosure, conflicts of interests, cost issues and the attorney-client relationship, third party funding plays an important role in many arbitrations today and is widely accepted both for commercial and investment arbitrations.
-When it can be obtained, third party funding permits greater access to justice for claimants, permitting meritorious claims to proceed that could not otherwise be pursued for purely financial reasons.
-It also levels the playing field so that cases will not be resolved on the basis of unequal economic resources or risk preference.
-Even for claimants with sufficient funds, third party funding is sometimes used to take the costs of litigation or arbitration off of the company’s balance sheet, or to outsource costs and financial risks.
-The terms of litigation funding agreements between funders and clients typically set out the agreed conduct of each party, the payoffs to the funder, the circumstances and conditions in which the funder can exit the case, and the reporting and updating requirements of the funder, lawyers and client.
+While third-party funding raises issues concerning confidentiality, legal privilege, disclosure, conflicts of interest, cost issues, and the attorney-client relationship, third-party funding plays an important role in many arbitrations today and is widely accepted both for commercial and investment arbitrations.
+When it can be obtained, third-party funding permits greater access to justice for claimants, permitting meritorious claims to proceed that could not otherwise be pursued for purely financial reasons.
+It also levels the playing field so that cases will not be resolved on the basis of unequal economic resources.
+The terms of litigation funding agreements between funders and clients typically set out the agreed conduct of each party, the payoffs to the funder, the circumstances and conditions in which the funder can exit the case, and the reporting and updating requirements of the funder, lawyers, and client.

-You will find a list of the primary third party funders, and third-party funding brokers, for international arbitration today.
-This list is updated annually to reflect developments in third-party funding.
+Below, please find a list of nearly all third-party funders and third-party funding brokers for international arbitration today.
+This list was last updated in April 2025.

 1624 Capital (New York and Washington, United States)